Foreign policy of the Carter administration: Iranian Revolution and hostage crisis

 Mohammad Reza Pahlavi, the Shah of Iran, had been a reliable U.S. ally since the 1953 Iranian coup d'état.
 During the years after the coup, the U.S. lavished aid on Iran, while Iran served as a dependable source of oil exports.
 Carter, Vance, and Brzezinski all viewed Iran as a key Cold War ally, not only for the oil it produced but also because of its influence in OPEC and its strategic position between the Soviet Union and the Persian Gulf.
 Despite human rights violations, Carter visited Iran in late 1977 and authorized the sale of U.S. fighter aircraft.
 That same year, rioting broke out in several cities, and it soon spread across the country.
 Poor economic conditions, the unpopularity of Pahlavi's "White Revolution", and an Islamic revival all led to increasing anger among Iranians, many of whom also despised the United States for its support of Pahlavi and its role in the 1953 coup.
-He praised Iran under the Shah as an "island of stability" which was possible because of the "the love the people give to [the Shah]".
+He praised Iran under the Shah as an "island of stability" which was possible because of "the love the people give to [the Shah]".
+He said the Shah showed "great leadership" and spoke of "personal friendship" between them.

 The Carter administration's new demands for human rights angered the Shah, and split itself internally.
 Vance and the State Department made it a high priority, while Brzezinski warned that it would undermine the strength of America's most important ally in the region.
 The State Department's Bureau of Human Rights took an activist approach, under Derian's leadership.
 Carter allowed the sale of riot control equipment to suppress increasingly vocal and violent protests, especially from the religious element.